widelands/widelands/doc/sphinx/source/development.rst

 If you ever notice that the user interface is responding slowly or hangs, you have probably created a lock with far too large a scope.

-Static variables that may be referenced by multiple threads are a no-go.
+Static variables that could be modified by multiple threads concurrently are a no-go.

 Why std::set<SomePointer*> is a bad idea